“It took me a long time not to judge myself through someone else’s eyes.”

 Love cannot be manufactured.
 But if you give it space and time and remove the barriers in the way, it is likely to grow.

 And what are the barriers between you and self-love?
 The classic answer is deep forms of fear like shame and guilt.
-And sure, this is proven to be completely true.
-But shame and guilt are not structures.
-When not the result of deeper childhood trauma (in which case we recommend therapy), they come and go with the circumstances.
+And sure, this is proven to be completely true.2 But shame and guilt are not structures.
+When not the result of deeper childhood trauma3 (in which case we recommend therapy), they come and go with the circumstances.
 In this case there are deeper structures in our core value system that tell us when to feel guilt or shame.
-These internal rules are strongly tied to morality.
-And not just morality but the blind destructive fear or being immoral, of being a bad person.
-This fear and the wrong expectations that life is just and supports merit and cause-effect logic and proportional rewards (symmetry) is a main barrier between us and self-love.
+These internal rules are strongly tied to morality.4

 When I was younger I was extremely moral but lacked self-love.
 Then I laxed morality standards a bit to semi-strict and things improved.
 And I’m having a strange ongoing observation.
 Many highly moral people I know well have a lack of self-love.
 Why could that be?